Versal/course-statistics-api/README.md

 </tbody>
 </table>

-## User update
+### User Updates

-SIDs created during authentication may subsequently be used to update the user's attributes.
+Both API keys _and_ user session IDs may be used to modify existing users.
 Note that the `PUT` verb in this instances behaves as a `PATCH`: attributes omitted in an update request will simply be ignored by the server.

-### Sample Request
+#### Sample Request

 ```
 curl -H 'SID: abcdeffe-1234-4321-5678-123456789' \